 Overview

 Virtualenv is a tool used to create an isolated Python environment.
-This environment has its own installation directories that doesn't share libraries with other virtualenv environments (and optionally doesn't access the globally installed libraries either).
+This environment has its own installation directories that do not share libraries with other virtualenv environments (and optionally doesn't access the globally installed libraries either).

-Virtualenv is the easiest and recommended way to configure a custom Python environment.
+Virtualenv is the recommended way to configure a custom Python environment.

 Difference between virtualenv and venv

-pip3 is not installed on the server by default.
-You must first install a custom version of Python 3.
-This custom installation of Python 3 will also contain pip3.
-After it's installed and activated, run the which python3 command as shown in the article.
-This should return the location of your custom version of Python 3.
-You should then upgrade pip3.
+- Confirm it's installed and active by running the which python3 command as shown in the article.
+This should return the path of your custom version of Python 3.

 [server]$ python3 -m pip install --upgrade pip